hmrc/digital-engagement-platform-frontend/README.md

 `git@github.com:hmrc/digital-engagement-platform-frontend.git`

-Run the code from source using
+Run the code from source using:

 `./run_local.sh`